Last Updated on

 It’s also important to remember that these days most website views come from mobile devices, such as phones and tablets.
 When considering how to design your website, you should also consider how your reader is likely to view it.
 If they’ve come to your page through a social media post – chances are they’ll be using their phone.

 Try not to spend hours creating a beautiful desktop site if the design won’t look good in mobile format.
 The best option is to find a responsive template that his optimized for mobile viewers; a responsive design will adjust to the size of the screen, making tables and columns shrink or expand to fit the device.

 6. Make it Work for You

 What do you want your readers to do before they leave your website?
-Sign up to your newsletter?
+Sign up for your newsletter?
 Subscribe to your YouTube channel?
 Follow you on social media?
 Make sure that whatever it is, you know how to design a web page that works for you.
 Make your reader’s options obvious allow them to subscribe, shop or message easily.
 Any obstacles might stop them from carrying through.